 Love your neighbor as yourself.
 [Mark 12:31]

-When I next went looking for anywhere in the Bible where Jesus says anything—and I mean anything—about homosexuality, I learned that Jesus spent about as much time talking about gay people as I do talking about the belly-buttons of seahorses.
-Of course, it’s entirely possible that Jesus did say many crucially informative things about gay people, but that when he did so no one around him happened to have handy an ostrich feather, sappy stick, or whatever it was they used for pens back then.
+When I next went looking for anywhere in the Bible where Jesus says anything—and I mean anything—about homosexuality, I found virtually nothing.
+Of course, it’s entirely possible that Jesus did say many crucially informative things about homosexuality, but that when he did no one around him happened to have handy an ostrich feather, sappy stick, or whatever it was they used for pens back then.
 Which would make sense, actually.
 If you’ve spent any time at all reading the New Testament, you know that Jesus’ disciples weren’t exactly Johnnies-on-the-spot.
 They were just normal, everyday guys.

 Which I think is kind of the whole point.
 Jesus sure did love him some everyday people.